what is memory model

 Error2: double-checking locking make no happens before relation

-may print nothing
+may print nothing1

 2